csunix/csunix/README.md

 ### Hi there 👋

-My name is Nicholas, I've been a successful software developer for a majority of my life.
+My name is Nicholas, I am a prorgammer:
 -  📚 I'm a full-stack developer
 -  📢 I've created around 50 packages for Roblox & JavaScript
 -  🌐 I program in Lua (and variants), Java, JavaScript, TypeScript and Python